 Many personal injury lawsuits rely on a legal theory known as “negligence.”
 This requires a plaintiff to prove the following four items:

-Examples of personal injury claims that can lead to civil lawsuits include the following:
+Examples of personal injury claims include:

 A contract is a legally enforceable agreement between two or more people.
 When a party to a contract fails to do what they promised to do, they may be liable to the other party or parties for breach of contract.
 Many civil lawsuits seek damages for losses suffered because of someone’s breach.
+This also includes complex business disputes between partners.

 Disputes leading to lawsuits can arise between employers and employees for many reasons, such as: